1 9 6 7 – 1 9 6 9 (Australia)

-This home-grown spy drama series from Crawford Productions for Australia’s Channel Nine presented the cases of special agent John Hunter (ex-news anchor and reporter Tony Ward) especially his dealings with the evil CUCW (Council for the Unification of the Communist World) and their top agent Kragg (Gerard Kennedy).
+This home-grown spy drama series from Crawford Productions for Australia’s Channel Nine presented the cases of special agent John Hunter (ex-news anchor and reporter Tony Ward), especially his dealings with the evil CUCW (Council for the Unification of the Communist World) who had its Australian headquarters at Delta Exports.

-Hunter had a side-kick, Eve Halliday (Fernande Glyn), and worked for Blake (Nigel Lovell), who headed up the organisation which was the cover for Hunter’s counter-spy activities for the Commonwealth Government.
+Hunter had a side-kick, Eve Halliday (Fernande Glyn), and worked for Charles Blake (Nigel Lovell), who headed up the organisation.

 Englishman Rod Mullinar took over the lead role for the final episodes and as the character of Kragg became more popular the producers decided to have him defect to the West.